buildjs/interleave/README.md

 - Add [UglifyJS](https://github.com/mishoo/UglifyJS) support
 - Add an `npm://` loader for supported file
-- Checking whether a file has been included previously before loading it again
 - Caching remote includes in a local cache

 ## Questions Feedback